Sustech-ZtHe/Earthquake-to-Fault/README.md

+# Note (for existing E2F users)
+An issue was identified where event information was not properly synchronized with the corresponding timestamps.
+To fix this, please replace vector3d.cpp with vector3d_replaced.cpp and recompile the project. ^-^
+Contributor: Junhao Tao

 E2F is based on the MATLAB framework, and it is tested on Linux Ubuntu 22.04.5 (suggested) and Widows
 The main script is E2F_V1.m
 # Earthquake-to-Fault